Mimicking counterfactual outcomes to estimate causal effects: Web-Appendix: Mimicking counterfactual survival outcomes

 This expression is similar to expression~(\ref{Dneq2}) for $D^{(n)}$ for non-survival outcomes.

 Expression~(\ref{Dneq}) for non-survival outcomes takes a different form for survival outcomes.
-Just as for expression~(\ref{Dneq}) we restrict to the $\Omega'$ defined in equation~(\ref{omeac}) in Section~\ref{Dnsec}, a set of probability one on which conditional probabilities given $\overline{Z}^{(n)}_t$ are uniquely defined.
-For $n$ and $\omega\in\Omega'$ such that $\overline{Z}_{t}^{(n)}$ indicates the patient is alive at the last $\tau_k$ at or before time $t$, we will show that for $y>t$,
+Just as for expression~(\ref{Dneq}), I restrict to the $\Omega'$ defined in equation~(\ref{omeac}) in Section~\ref{Dnsec}, a set of probability one on which conditional probabilities given $\overline{Z}^{(n)}_t$ are uniquely defined.
+For $n$ and $\omega\in\Omega'$ such that $\overline{Z}_{t}^{(n)}$ indicates the person is alive at the last $\tau_k$ at or before time $t$, it will be shown that for $y>t$,